May. 13, 2024

 The corrosion resistance of grade 904L is intermediate between super austenitic grades, with 6% molybdenum content, and standard 316L austenitic grades.
 Grade 904L is less resistant to nitric acid than grades 304L and 310L, which are free of molybdenum.
 This steel grade needs to be solution treated following cold working, to achieve maximum stress corrosion cracking resistance under critical environments.

 We’re all familiar with the most popular materials for watch cases — steel, rose gold, titanium, et cetera.
 But what about Rolesium, Ceragold, and Powerlite?
-While many watch brand take great pride in making their own cases, movements and dials, only a handful have gone the extra mile and actually invented their own materials, mostly for use in cases, but sometimes even for parts inside the watch.
+While many watch brands take great pride in making their own cases, movements and dials, only a handful have gone the extra mile and actually invented their own materials, mostly for use in cases, but sometimes even for parts inside the watch.
 Many of these have come about as watch brands invested in developing new alloys in an effort to make stronger, lighter, and/or more scratch-resistant substances.
 Below we take a look at 11 brands that have invented their own alloys by combining different metals.

 Rolex Yacht Master with Rolesium case